robynmaya/studystack/README.md

 ## 🛠 Tech Stack

+StudyStack uses a modern, scalable architecture designed to handle the complexity of a social learning marketplace.
+The stack combines proven technologies for rapid development with specialized tools for AI, search, and real-time features.
+Each technology was chosen for its specific strengths and how well it integrates with the overall system.
+This architecture is future-proof and microservice-ready, allowing individual services to be extracted and scaled independently as the platform grows.

 - **Frontend**: Next.js 14, TypeScript, Tailwind CSS
 - **Backend API**: Ruby on Rails (API mode)
 - **Database**: PostgreSQL